davidsntg/azure-dns-private-resolver-microhack/README.md

 In summary:
 - Contoso's on-premise datacenter is simulated by an Azure Virtual Network ("onpremise-vnet").
 It contains a Virtual Network Gateway to establish a site-2-site VPN connection to Contoso's Azure network.
-- Azure DNS Private Resolver is instanciated on "onpremise-vnet".
-It is configured to forward to Azure hub DNS inbound IP address the "privatelink.postgres.database.azure.com" domain.
+- Azure DNS Private Resolver is instantiated on "onpremise-vnet".
+It is configured to forward to Azure hub DNS inbound IP address the *privatelink.postgres.database.azure.com* domain.
 It enable PaaS with Private Endpoint DNS resolution capabilities from "onpremise-vnet".
-- Azure Private DNS Zone "contoso.internal" is linked to onpremise-vnet.
+- Azure Private DNS Zone *contoso.internal* is linked to onpremise-vnet.
 It emulates a corporate domain.
 - Contoso's Azure virtual datacenter is a hub&spoke network.
 The hub VNet ("hub-vnet") contains a Virtual Network Gateway that terminates the site-2-site VPN connection to Contoso's on-prem datacenter.
-- Azure Private DNS Zone "contoso.azure" is linked to hub-vnet.
+- Azure Private DNS Zone *contoso.azure* is linked to hub-vnet.
-- Azure DNS Private Resolver is instanciated on "hub-vnet".
-It is configured to forward to On-premise DNS infrastructure the "contoso.internal" domain.
+- Azure DNS Private Resolver is instantiated on "hub-vnet".
+It is configured to forward to On-premise DNS infrastructure the *contoso.internal* domain.
 It enables "*.contoso.internal" DNS resolution capability from Azure hub and spokes networks.
 - The spoke01 VNet ("spoke01-vnet") contains the private endpoint associated to a PostgreSQL database located in spoke01-rg.
-- All virtual networks contains a Linux Virtual Machine to perform nslookup checks.
+- All virtual networks contain a Linux Virtual Machine to perform `nslookup` checks.

 ## Task 1: Request Azure DNS Private Resolver private preview access